The Menu System

-The items that appear on the Main Menu as of Bodhi 6.x are as follows:
+The items that appear on the Main Menu as of Bodhi Linux 6.x are as follows:

 - Applications: leads to the various GUI applications installed on your system, categorized as Accessories, Preferences, Graphics, Internet, and so on.

-- Places: displays, in menu form, the directories (folders), and sub-directories on your system, opening them in PCManFM.
+- Places: displays, in menu form, the directories (folders), and sub-directories on your system, opening them in Thunar

-- Take Screen Shot: this takes a screenshot – multiple monitors if you have them – and opens them with ePhoto, Bodhi’s default image viewer (you can easily upload the photos to a public imgure.com to embed into the forums, etc – directions are at the bottom of this page).
+- Take Screen Shot: this takes a screenshot – multiple monitors if you have them – and opens them with ePhoto, Bodhi Linux‘s default image viewer

-- About Operating System: hovering over this menu will provide you with help, several sets of about information (Bodhi, Moksha, and Theme) and allow you to restart Moksha.
+- About Operating System: hovering over this menu will provide you with help, several sets of about information (Bodhi, Moksha, and Theme), and allows you to restart Moksha.